Oleh Dokuka: Reactive Programming

 Day 2 will focus on getting a proper understanding of how to apply the API of the Project Reactor in order to solve common microservices problems.

 We will be:

-- Implementing a load balancer which should work in a few balancing modes which everyone will have to implement using Project Reactor
+- Implementing a load balancer which should work in a few balancing modes that everyone will have to implement using Project Reactor.

 - Working with Blocking API.
 In this task, the student will be required to adopt a blocking JPA repository using Project Reactor Scheduler API and operators which affect on which thread processing is happening.